gitlabhq/gitlabhq/doc/user/project/issue_board.md

 Cards finished by the UX team will automatically appear in the **Frontend** column when they're ready for them.

 NOTE: **Note:**
-For a broader use case, please check the blog post [GitLab Workflow, an Overview](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/#gitlab-workflow-use-case-scenario).
+For a broader use case, please see the blog post [GitLab Workflow, an Overview](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/#gitlab-workflow-use-case-scenario).
-For a real use case, please check why
+For a real use case example, you can read why
 [Codepen decided to adopt Issue Boards](https://about.gitlab.com/2017/01/27/codepen-welcome-to-gitlab/#project-management-everything-in-one-place) to improve their workflow with multiple boards.